jideshv/TaiwanUniformInvoiceChecker/README.md

 #### Fast Check:
 1. Check all receipts by entering the last three numbers and pressing enter
-2. If there is a match an alter will tell you to check the full receipt
+2. If there is a match an alert will tell you to check the full receipt
+3. After dismissing the alert press `ESC` to enter the next number.
+If number doesn't need additional checking the form will automatically reset after 1 second.

 #### Full Check: